folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "to pay the devil's wages, woo, huh" > Devil's wages

 * Lecrae describes the large amounts of money as the “devil’s wages”.
-The use of the word "devil" connects to the second verse of “Watch the Party Die” where Kendrick rapped.
+The use of the word "devil" connects to the third verse of “Watch the Party Die” where Kendrick rapped.

   * *It's time to **get these devils out the way**, heavy metals on my sword
   We settle hard disputes today, the ghetto Hollywood divorce*